ElektraInitiative/libelektra/doc/decisions/1_in_discussion/spec_expressiveness.md

 Here one can see `default` and `description` used as metadata.

 The current implementation of the spec plugin is copying this metadata to all other namespaces.
-It also assures that if keys do not exist and have `default` metadata, it creates a cascading key.
+It also assures that if keys do not exist and have `default` metadata, it creates a key in the default namespace.

 Assume we have a REST application we want to write a specification for.
 This REST application has to use multiple services.